castholm/zigglgen/README.md

 ## Installation and usage

-zigglgen officially supports the following versions of the Zig compiler:
+This version of zigglgen officially supports the following versions of the Zig compiler:

 - master (last tested with `0.14.0-dev.1694+3b465ebec`)